nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Spring21/Week3_Feb_03-09.md

 ## Sub-team meeting:
-  - First sub-team meeting in Feb 06 - Saturday
+  - First sub-team meeting on Feb 06 - Saturday
   - We went over progress made during last semester
   - Talked about the puprpose of the project
   - I was assigned to Web Dev team